Indonesia travel agencies offer queue-beating U.S. 'vaccination tours'

 “From the brochure I learned that the vaccine we will get is Johnson & Johnson,” she said.

-Indonesia has been vaccinating people mainly with China's Sinovac (SVA.O) shots and the AstraZeneca (AZN.L) vaccine.
+Indonesia has been vaccinating people mainly with China’s Sinovac shots and the AstraZeneca vaccine.

 Pandu Riono, an epidemiologist at the University of Indonesia, described the idea of going overseas for vaccines as “common and not prohibited” for those wealthy enough.